Updated, November 2021

 Manifestations of the Feminine in The Matrix: Resurrections

-Looking forward, there are three female characters who are poised to make a big impact regarding the “arousal from below.”
+Looking forward, there are three returning female characters who are poised to impact the “arousal from below.”
 This ‘feminine’ action (that must take place within Malkhut, the world of ‘action’) will in turn cause an “arousal from above” (Aramaic: arusa d’lamayla).

-Women will be instrumental in very different ways in getting humanity to change its ways (via turning from self-centeredness, the act of bittul), which will “draw down” the ‘masculine’ component ‘above’ (i.e., Neo, who has “gone on”) creating the great and final unification of the “groom and bride,” which brings freedom to everyone, even the program world.
+Women will be instrumental in very different ways in getting humanity to turn from self-centeredness, which will “draw down” the ‘masculine’ component ‘above,’ creating the great and final unification, bringing freedom to everyone, even the program world.

-These three will act as integrated parts of the redemptive process.
+These three women (along with possibly new female characters) will act as parts of the redemptive process.

-The Matrix: Resurrections will have a dramatic shift in the mindset of much more than a handful of people.
-This will cause the end of the Matrix, freedom for humans, and the creation of a new reality for all.
+The Matrix Resurrections will begin a dramatic shift in the collective consciousness of the people.
+This will eventually cause the end of the Matrix, freedom for humans, and the creation of a new reality for all.
 (We discuss this in a later article.)

 “We—collective humanity—must rethink and reimagine our world and our personal lives along spiritual lines.” … “On the collective level, human passion, rightly directed, can change the world.”